Using the Morisky 8-Item Questions to identify the patients intentional or unintentional medication taking behavior.

 6. When you feel like your health condition is under control, do you sometimes stop taking your medication(s)?

-This question probes intentional non-adherence.
+This question probes unintentional non-adherence.
 Patients may believe that their health condition no longer requires ongoing treatment when they perceive improvements or symptom relief.
 Such perceptions can lead to a discontinuation of medication(s) without medical advice, potentially jeopardizing treatment outcomes.

 7. Taking medication(s) every day is a real inconvenience for some people.
 Do you ever feel hassled about sticking to your treatment plan?